f3mshep/f3mshep.github.io/_posts/2017-11-18-your_first_heroku_deployment.markdown

 You can also create a Procfile in the root of your web app.
 This is optional.
 If you don’t you will get a small warning during the deployment process.
 Follow the instructions here if you are interested: [Procfile Setup](https://devcenter.heroku.com/articles/procfile)

 This is important: PUSH YOUR CHANGES TO GITHUB.
-If you don’t , you will get an error informing you that there is a reference to sqlite3 in your gemfile.
+If you don’t , you will get an error informing you that there is a reference to sqlite3 in your gemfile later down the road.

 Sign up for a Heroku account and install their software using the instructions here:
 [Heroku CLI setup](https://devcenter.heroku.com/articles/heroku-cli)